Configuration File Guide#

 2. Agent & Sensor Definition: Configure characters, robots, and cameras (sensors) to populate the environment.

 3. Behavior Configuration: Assign routines (weighted random actions like walking, idling) and triggers (reactive behaviors like when a collision occurs) to actors.
+Alternatively, drive a group with a behavior tree instead of routines and triggers (experimental; available for both character and robot groups).

 Key Concepts#